 People who are telling the truth usually use very few words and make direct eye contact as they speak.
 They don’t hem and haw, make jokes or change the subject.
 They answer with straightforward simplicity.
 However, those who are hiding their true feelings do the opposite.

 Let me give you an example.
-Feel the difference in these two answers in response to a direct question like, “Where do you see yourself in the next couple years?
+Feel the difference to the following two answers in response to a direct question like, “Where do you see yourself in the next couple years?
 Do you want to be married, have a family, white-picket fence, that sort of thing?”
-(This kind of question might not be appropriate on a first date, but by the third, it most certainly is.)
+(This kind of question might not be appropriate on a first date, but after a few dates it most certainly is.)

 “Damn!
 I forgot to bring the ring (patting his pockets, laughing).
 Well, uh, if it was the right situation (coughing, looking away), um, I think that could be a good thing.
 I haven’t really given it a lot of thought.
 I’ve been focused on my career.
 But, uh (looking away again), if I met the right person, I think it might be nice to have a person to hang out with all the time.
 So, ya, I guess I’m open to getting married some day.
 So, do you follow the news?
 What do you think of Obamacare?”

-At the top of your list of ideal qualities then, make sure the first item says, “My partner is ready and willing to make a commitment.”
+At the top of your list of ideal qualities, make sure the first item says, “My partner is ready and willing to make a commitment.”
 And be sure YOU are ready and willing too.

 Many men don’t like women and many women don’t like men.